 Having a fresh look at a familiar technology is always interesting.
 Though even more interesting is to compare two powerful technologies that are included in the list of the most popular programming languages of 2020 in multiple charts.
-What is more, such comparisons are very helpful for business owners and developers who have faced a choice between two or more of the possible options.
+What is more, such comparisons are very helpful for business owners and developers who have faced a choice between two or more the possible options.

+Being a software development company, we always keep an eye on technologies, especially, programming languages.
 Today we’re going to have a look at Python vs .NET Core(C#) differences and similarities, their strong and weak sides.
 And though some may ask: why these two?
 Python is a programming language whereas .NET is a framework that can support multiple languages.
 Well, it’s quite common among .NET developers to switch to Python and vice versa.
 Both technologies offer fast development and quality performance and have gentle learning curves.
 Yet, C# is considered to be a direct Python competitor.
 This makes the choice between the two often difficult and challenging.

 C# (C-sharp), developed and maintained by Microsoft, is modern object-oriented, and straightforward programming language.
 It was developed by Anders Hejlsberg as an alternative to C and C++.
 Therefore, it possesses some structural similarities with the aforementioned languages.
 On the other hand, it received a plethora of updated features and is relatively easy to learn.
 C# is designed for CLI (Common Language Infrastructure) that includes executable code and runtime settings.

 - Pure object-oriented language.
 Being a pure object-oriented language, C# allows creating reusable codes and modular maintainable applications.

 Type-safe.
 Type safety in .NET prevents the objects of one type from sneaking into other objects’ memory.
 This feature prevents a developer from making mistakes at compile-time, as well as run time.